mohaids/instagram-to-discord-notifier/README.md

 ## Project Purpose
-To provide a discrete and customizable method to recieve desktop Instagram notifications via Discord.
+To provide a discrete and customizable method to receive desktop Instagram notifications via Discord.

 Let's say you didn't want to get these pesky Instagram notifications: